 - Base building is much smoother and faster.

-- Chairs can now be sat upon.
+- Chairs can now be sat on.

 - New wild plants can be found across all biomes.